-Significantly reduced remuneration opportunity

-Maximum remuneration opportunity down reflecting improved probability of LTVR vesting:

-- CEO: -\$1.375m / -14% - Disclosed Executives: -30%1 (CRO -16%)

-Simplified

-Aligned CEO and Disclosed Executive structures by moving Disclosed Executives onto separate STVR and LTVR (previously combined variable remuneration)

-Modified deferral periods

-More balanced vesting over short and long term:

-- STVR over years 2 to 3 - LTVR over years 4 to 5/6

-Redesigned LTVR

-To now provide material weight to non-financial measures (as per APRA requirement), with two equally weighted LTVR components

-- Restricted rights (RR): Pre grant and pre vest assessments focused on risk measures - Performance rights (PR): TSR hurdles

-Introduced clawback

-Strengthened risk and remuneration consequences, with clawback now applicable for two years post the payment/vesting of variable remuneration

-^{1.} Takes into consideration the differences between the new and former remuneration structures (including aspects such as expected vesting of variable remuneration awards, and changes to reward opportunity and deferral periods).
+Significantly reduced remuneration opportunity Maximum remuneration opportunity down reflecting improved probability of LTVR vesting: • CEO: -\$1.375m / -14% • Disclosed Executives: -30% 1 (CRO -16%) Simplified Aligned CEO and Disclosed Executive structures by moving Disclosed Executives onto separate STVR and LTVR (previously combined variable remuneration) Modified deferral periods More balanced vesting over short and long term: STVR over years 2 to 3 LTVR over years 4 to 5/6 Redesigned LTVR To now provide material weight to non-financial measures (as per APRA requirement), with two equally weighted LTVR components • Restricted rights (RR): Pre grant and pre vest assessments focused on risk measures • Performance rights (PR): TSR hurdles Introduced clawback Strengthened risk and remuneration consequences, with clawback now applicable for two years post the payment/vesting of variable remuneration

+1. Variance in CEO vs Disclosed Executives reduction due to differences in previous structure where maximum opportunity for Disclosed Executives was 150% of combined Variable Remuneration (VR) component, compared to only the STVR component for CEO.
+In the new structure, maximum opportunity has reduced to 125% of target, and applies to STVR component only.
+See charts in section 3.4 for individual change in remuneration opportunity.

+Overview How we create value Performance overview Remuneration report Directors' report Financial report Shareholder information